rv72/RestauranteConFusion/README.md

-# A Fake Restaurant Website
+# A Restaurant Website

-This website displays a fake restaurant through various attributes such as cards, forms, modals, and carousels.
+This website displays a restaurant through various attributes such as cards, forms, modals, and carousels.
 To make the website properly displayed, I used an npm lite server and different CSS styles.